Best used crossovers and small SUVs

 Refreshingly, despite the high-riding nature of the EcoSport, it's also a fun car to drive when the roads get twisty because it shares the same underpinnings as the Ford Fiesta.
 In addition, the EcoSport's compact nature makes it easy to manoeuvre in towns, while the 356-litre boot can accommodate the weekly shop with ease.

 Critics have, and continue to, celebrate the sheer value of the Dacia Duster.
-Here is a car that offers more value than it has any right to, so it's easy to see why sales have been so strong since the original was introduced to the UK in 2012.
+Here's a car that offers more value than it has any right to, so it's easy to see why sales have been so strong since the original was introduced to the UK in 2012.

 The great thing about the Duster is you'll never feel short changed, regardless of the specification you choose.
 For example, opt for the 'Comfort' trim and you get cruise control, a 7-inch touchscreen with sat-nav and Bluetooth, and a rear camera that includes parking sensors.